 Keep in mind: This set does not include a track.

 Good for: Train-loving kids who are new to LEGO and love to build.

 (Best portable set — $)

 Why it’s great: This wooden set is the perfect size for toddlers’ little hands.
 The pieces are all sturdy and well-made, so they’ll last through whatever abuse your child can dole out.
-Plus, the track folds up neatly and it has handles, making it easy to tote around wherever you toddler may go.
+Plus, the track folds up neatly and it has handles, making it easy to tote around wherever your toddler may go.
 The train cars have magnetic attachments, which is easier for toddlers who struggle with the usual attachments.
 Plus, it encourages hand-eye coordination and imaginative play.

-This is a cute, little traditional railroad set, but Melissa & Doug offer many other themes for their take-along train sets.
+This is a cute, little traditional railroad set, but Melissa & Doug offers many other themes for their take-along train sets.
 You can choose whichever design you think your child will like the best.